Optical Flow Algorithms Overview

 • max_link_time is the maximum time difference in us for two events to be associated to the same CCL.
 The higher the link time, the more events can be associated, the more wrong associations can be made.
 On the contrary, a lower link time will limit wrong associations but may also prevent the formation of correct clusters.

 • match_polarity allows to decide if we want multi-polarity clusters or mono-polarity ones.
-If True, positive and negative events will trigger same CCLs.
+If True, positive and negative events will trigger separate CCLs.

 • use_simple_match decides whether the association strategy is position and time based (“simple” version”) or, if the parameter is set to False, then a constant velocity match strategy is used.
 In that case, the estimated cluster speed is used to validate an event asociation (the event is associated only if it follows roughly the estimated cluster speed.